davchez/lab7report/README.md

 ![Image](lab7report/login.png)

 > Prior to this, created a new Bash terminal in the bottom right corner of my Visual Studio code editor.
+Typed in:
-Typed in `ssh cs15lwi23auh@ieng6.ucsd.edu` followed by `<enter>` (following the implementation of my SSH key through my personal laptop to my server account, so my password was not prompted).
+> `ssh cs15lwi23auh@ieng6.ucsd.edu` + `<enter>`
+> Following the implementation of my SSH key through my personal laptop to my server account, my password was no longer needed to log in.

 ![Image](lab7report/loginafter.png)